Herisson-kun/LoRaWAN-sniffing/README.md

    - **FRMPayload**: Encrypted payload.
    - **MIC**: Message Integrity Code for frame authentication.

    These fields are encapsulated into `Packet` objects.
-A function then converts these objects into a PCAP file that can be opened with Wireshark for detailed analysis.
+A function then converts these objects into a new CSV file that includes all the parsed fields for detailed analysis.

 #### 3. **Arduino Code (MKR WAN 1310)**
 The MKR WAN 1310 module, configured with Arduino, serves as the LoRaWAN frame transmitter.
 To set up the board: